Professor Stephan von Delft

-Dr Stephan von Delft is a Senior Lecturer in Strategy at the Adam Smith Business School.
+Stephan von Delft is a Professor of Strategic Management at the Adam Smith Business School.
 His research focuses on three broad questions:

 - How do organisations design, grow and adjust their business model over time?

 - What is the impact of different business models on organisational performance outcomes?

 - What role do stakeholders such as customers and competitors play in the process of developing new business models?

 Stephan’s research has been supported by various organisations, including the British Council, the Economic and Social Research Council (ESRC), Innovate UK, and the Scottish Funding Council (SFC).
 He is a member of the editorial review board of the Academy of Management Discoveries (AMD).

 Stephan teaches courses on strategy, innovation and entrepreneurship at postgraduate and executive education levels.
 He also consults for high-tech growth ventures, as well as larger firms interested in business model innovation.
 He holds a graduate degree in industrial chemistry and a doctoral degree with distinction from the Department of Chemistry and Pharmacy, University of Münster (Germany).
 Prior to joining the University of Glasgow, Stephan was a postdoctoral researcher at the Amsterdam Business School, University of Amsterdam (the Netherlands) and a visiting researcher at the School of Business, University of San Diego (USA).